McConnell: Senate to pass measure halting Trump's national emergency

 The Senate is expected to vote on the resolution — which the House passed last week in a 245-182 vote — by March 15, before the Senate’s next recess.
 Thirteen Republicans joined Democrats in the House to vote in favor of the resolution.

-McConnell is required to bring the resolution up for a vote due to the National Emergencies Act of 1976, under which Congress has the ability to try to end an emergency status instituted by the president.
+McConnell is required to bring the resolution up for a vote because of the National Emergencies Act of 1976, under which Congress has the ability to try to end an emergency status instituted by the president.
 If such a resolution passes the House, federal law requires that the Senate take up the measure within 18 days.

-Over the weekend, Sen. Rand Paul, R-Ky., became the fourth Senate Republican to say that he expected to vote in favor of the resolution — a commitment that would ensure the measure was likely pass the GOP-controlled Senate.
+Over the weekend, Sen. Rand Paul of Kentucky, became the fourth Senate Republican to say that he expected to vote in favor of the resolution — a commitment that would ensure the measure was likely pass the GOP-controlled Senate.

 “I support President Trump.
 I supported his fight to get funding for the wall from Republicans and Democrats alike, and I share his view that we need more and better border security,” Paul wrote in an op-ed published by Fox News.
 “However, I cannot support the use of emergency powers to get more funding, so I will be voting to disapprove of his declaration when it comes before the Senate.”